supplee/bingo-board/README.md

 # bingo-board
-A flask web server gateway that serves each visitor a buzzword bingo board
+A flask web server gateway that serves each visitor a buzzword bingo board.
+This is adapted from `bingo` repository by `kpaape`.